 Federal Work Study is offered through the federal campus-based aid program and provides employment opportunities to eligible matriculated students.
-Priority consideration is given to students who file their FAFSA by March 1st.
+Priority consideration is given to students who file a FAFSA by their respective deadline designations (listed below).
 The award amount is based on the student's financial need, the availability of funds to the campus, the number of hours the student can work per week, and the current pay rate. ) Pay rates, including minimum pay rate can be found in the Student Employment Handbook.
 Students receive FWS funds in the form of a bi-weekly paycheck for the hours you have worked.
-On campus job opportunities are listed on the Career Center Website .
+On campus job opportunities are listed on the Career Center Website.

 FEDERAL WORK STUDY/

 Earn valuable work experience through the off-campus Federal Work Study Community Service program.
 Benefits include:

 Starting salary of up to $12 per hour

 $1000 Tuition Voucher – limited AmeriCorp tuition vouchers available for students who meet the eligibility criteria.

 Valuable work experience to add to your resume